 Are you new to 1:1 meetings?
 Or are you already a fan and advocate?

-Whether you’re new to 1:1 meetings, or are looking to make a case for others to have one on ones, this is the post for you.
+Whether you're new to 1:1 meetings or are looking for a resource to help you make a case for others to have one on ones, this is the post for you.

-It’s hard to put a real value on soft skills.
+It's hard to put a real value on soft skills.
 Yet, any good leader knows how important they are.
-Effective 1 on 1 meetings are the king of soft skills development.
+Effective 1:1 meetings are the king of soft skills development.

-We’ve been helping managers and their teams start and have better one on ones for over 6 years now.
-Over and over again we’ve seen how these meetings help managers and their teams.
+At Lighthouse, we've been helping managers and their teams start and have better one on ones for over 8 years now.
+Over and over again we've seen how these meetings help managers and their teams.

 If you’ve ever wished you had concrete evidence, and some real numbers, to prove that feeling you may have on the value of 1:1 meetings, then this is the post for you.
 And if you’re a skeptic, this may help you see how you can quantify a soft skill’s value in a way you can appreciate.